Centralizer Rigidity near Elements of the Weyl Chamber Flow: Rigidity of Weyl chamber flow

-Note that a priori, an Lyapunov cycle of $\hat{\alpha}$ may not be mapped to a cycle of $\alpha_0$.
+Note that a priori, a Lyapunov cycle of $\hat{\alpha}$ may not be mapped to a cycle of $\alpha_0$.
 However, we notice that any stable cycle of $\hat{\alpha}$ must be mapped to a stable cycle of $\alpha_0$.
 Thus using Proposition \ref{minper}, we conclude that the contractible $\alpha_0$-cycles are also mapped to contractible $\alpha$-cycles.
 Proving the statement for the inverse map is harder.
-The proof can be found in Section 12 of \cite{VinWang}. \begin{prop}[Theorem 12.2 \cite{VinWang}] The canonical maps $P$ and $Q$ are bijections from $C^G_{x_0}(\alpha_0)$ to $C^G_{x_0}(\hat{\alpha})$ and the bijection sends $S_{x_0}(\alpha_0)$ to $S_{x_0}(\hat{\alpha})$. \end{prop} \begin{rmk} We note that in \cite{VinWang} the proof only used the smallness of the $C^0$ distance between the $\hat{\alpha}$-foliations and the $\alpha_0$-foliations, which in our setting is guaranteed by the smallness of $C^1$-distance between $f$ and $f_0$. \end{rmk}
+The proof can be found in Section 12 of \cite{VinWang}. \begin{prop}[Theorem 12.2 \cite{VinWang}] The canonical maps $P$ and $Q$ are bijections from $C^G_{x_0}(\alpha_0)$ to $C^G_{x_0}(\hat{\alpha})$ and the bijection sends $S_{x_0}(\alpha_0)$ to $S_{x_0}(\hat{\alpha})$. \end{prop} \begin{rmk} We note that in \cite{VinWang} the proof only used the smallness of the $C^0$ distance between the $\hat{\alpha}$-foliations and the $\alpha_0$-foliations, which in our setting is guaranteed by the smallness of $C^1$-distance between $f$ and $f_0$ and $C^0$-smallness of the leaf conjugacy. \end{rmk}

 As a corollary, we see that the holonomy group of $\hat{\alpha}$ is the same as the holonomy group of $\alpha_0$, thus it acts freely and transitively on the center leaves. \begin{prop}[Theorem 6.1 \cite{DK}; Corollary 5.6 \cite{Vinhage}] The group of $su$-holonomies of $\hat{\alpha}$ acts freely and transitively on a generic center leaf $Dx_0$. \end{prop}